-- 13. An APRA-regulated entity must develop and maintain a recovery and exit plan that sets out how it would respond to a stress that threatens its viability.
-The recovery and exit plan must demonstrate how the APRA-regulated entity could: - (a) take actions to recover its financial resilience; and - (b) enable its orderly and solvent exit from regulated activity, if actions to recover financial resilience are not effective. - 14.
-The recovery and exit plan must be appropriate to the size, business mix and complexity of the APRA-regulated entity and, for an RSE licensee, the RSE licensee's business operations. - 15.
-The recovery and exit plan must be integrated into the APRA-regulated entity's: - (a) risk management framework;

-(b) capital management and liquidity management frameworks, as relevant for an APRA-regulated entity other than an RSE licensee; and

-(c) business plan and business performance review for an RSE licensee.
+respond to a stress that threatens its viability.
+The contingencyrecovery and exit plan must demonstrate how the APRA-regulated entity could:

+- (a) take actions to recover its financial resilience; and - (b) enable its orderly and solvent exit from regulated activity, if actions to recover financial resilience are not effective. - 16.14.
+The contingency recovery and exit plan must be appropriate to the size, business mix and complexity of the APRA-regulated entity and, for an RSE licensee, the RSE licensee's business operations.
+Where an APRA-regulated entity is the Head of a group, it must include all material regulated activities of the group in its contingency plan. - 17.15.
+The contingencyrecovery and exit plan must be integrated into the APRAregulated entity's: - (a) the APRA-regulated entity's risk management framework;7 and - (b) for an ADI or an insurer, capital management and liquidity management frameworks, as relevant for an APRA-regulated entity other than an RSE licensee; and or - (c) for an RSE licensee, the business plan and business performance review for an RSE licensee.8 - 18.16.
+An APRA-regulated entity must not assume extraordinary public sector support or the use of APRA's powers in its contingency recovery and exit planning.